greenhas/spg_website/content/Myself/2023-12-09-This-volume.md

 tags: ["media","book","Myself","Ultimate Spider-Man","Brian Michael Bendis and Stuart Immonen","Brian Michael Bendis","Stuart Immonen"]
 ---

 This volume also feels like a step in the right direction!
-It seems like Bendis is willing to stretch with and fill out the universe some: What he did with Liz Allen and recurring villain/joke The Shocker are especially interesting.
+It seems like Bendis is willing to stretch with and fill out the universe some: What he did with Liz Allan and recurring villain/joke The Shocker are especially interesting.
 I'm having fun with this series again!